Home » Debt solutions » Sequestration

 How do I apply for Sequestration?

-To apply for Sequestration, you will need to pay a £200 fee to the Accountant in Bankruptcy and gain the agreement of your creditors, or a certificate of insolvency from an insolvency practitioner (IP).
+To apply for Sequestration in Scotland, you will need to pay a £200 fee to the Accountant in Bankruptcy and gain the agreement of your creditors, or a certificate of insolvency from an insolvency practitioner (IP).
 Once your application is complete you will be protected from legal action brought by your creditors.

 To move ahead with Sequestration, you will need a trustee, who is a licensed Insolvency Practitioner, to contact your creditors following your Sequestration’s approval.
 Your trustee’s fees and costs are taken from the Sequestration funds and your monthly contributions.